-Some of the benefits of using the medication-assisted treatment program include:
+Some of the benefits of using medication-assisted treatment include:

 - Improves the survival of patients

-- Enhances the outcomes of birth among pregnant women with substance abuse disorders
+- Enhances the outcomes of birth among pregnant women with substance use disorders

-- Increases the ability of patients to get and maintain employment
+- Increases the ability of patients to get and keep jobs

-- Reduces the illegal use of opiates: This helps to decrease criminal activities among people with substance abuse disorders
+- Reduces the illegal use of opiates and criminal activities among people addicted to them

 Ideal candidates for medication-assisted treatment include the following: